ETERNAL WITNESSES: THE MYSTERY OF INCORRUPTIBLE SAINTS

 Doctor Declares: “Not a Natural Phenomenon”

-Over the course of the next 46 years, Saint Bernadette’s body was exhumed no less than three times: the first time in 1909, then again in 1919 and finally in 1925.
+Over the next 46 years, Saint Bernadette’s body was exhumed no less than three times: the first time in 1909, then again in 1919, and finally in 1925.

 The second exhumation, in 1919, showed no further evidence of decomposition, though her hands and face had become somewhat discolored due to the well-intended washing given by the nuns ten years prior.
 A worker in wax was commissioned to create a light wax mask of Saint Bernadette’s hands and face.
 It was feared that, although the body was preserved, the blackish tinge to the face and the sunken eyes and nose would make an unpleasant impression on the public.